Macro that types text when I press Ctrl+F12

 2. Define trigger.
 In the Properties dialog, click Mouse, and, for example, Up-down, Left.
 Check the Double checkbox.

 4. Assign icons.
 Click the Icons button on the toolbar.
-In the Icons window, open an existing icon (left side) or create and save new icon (right side).
-Then, in the menu text, click the item (line) to which you want to add the icon, and click the Assign To Menu Item button in the Icons window.
-Then open/create and assign icons to other items.
+In the Icons dialog, select an icon from a file (left side), or create and save new icon (right side).
+In menu text, click the item (line) to which you want to add the icon.
+In the Icons dialog, click Actions -> Set icon of menu/toolbar item.
+Then select and assign icons to other items.

 5. Test.
 Quickly vertically move the mouse up-down two times in the left side of the screen.
 Launching macros by mouse movements may require some training.